 An osteochondroma is a benign (noncancerous) tumor that develops during childhood or adolescence.
 It is an abnormal growth that forms on the surface of a bone near the growth plate.

 Growth plates are areas of developing cartilage tissue near the ends of long bones in children.
-Bone growth occurs around the growth plate, and when a child becomes full-grown, the growth plates harden into solid bone.
+Bone growth occurs from the growth plate, and when a child is fully grown, the growth plates harden into solid bone.

 An osteochondroma is an outgrowth of the growth plate and is made up of both bone and cartilage.
 As a child grows, an osteochondroma may grow larger, as well.
 Once a child has reached skeletal maturity, the osteochondroma typically stops growing, too.

 In most cases of osteochondroma, no treatment is required other than regular monitoring of the tumor to identify any changes or complications.

 Osteochondromas can develop as a single tumor (osteocartilaginous exostosis) or as many tumors (multiple osteochondromatosis).
 Because symptoms and treatment options may vary depending on which form a patient has, this article discusses them separately.

 Solitary osteochondromas are thought to be the most common benign bone tumor, accounting for 35% to 40% of all benign bone tumors.
 A benign bone tumor is not cancer and does not spread (metastasize) to other parts of the body.

 As a child grows, a solitary osteochondroma may develop if bone grows out from the growth plate instead of in line with it.
 Solitary osteochondromas are commonly found at the end of long bones where they meet to form joints, such as the knee, hip, and shoulder.

 This bone outgrowth may have a stalk or stem that sticks out from the normal bone.
 If the tumor has a stalk, the structure is called pedunculated.
 If the tumor outgrowth is attached to the bone with a broader base, it is called sessile.